himotoyoshi/carray/guides/users/04_reduction_and_statistics.md

 down to a single number.
 CArray can reduce over the whole array, or along one or more chosen axes.

-## Over the whole array
+## The reductions

-With no arguments, a reduction returns a single value.
+With no arguments, a reduction returns a single value for the whole array.

 ```ruby
 a = CA_DOUBLE([2, 4, 6])